hermannm/hermannm.dev/content/libraries/devlog.md

 near-zero-cost at runtime.
 The implementation wraps the standard Java logging libraries _SLF4J_ and _Logback_, so that it can interoperate with logs from other libraries.
 We now use this library in many of our backend services at Liflig, and I'm quite happy with it!
-It's quite satisfying to make a library that exactly addresses frustrations you've been having.
+It's quite satisfying to make a library that directly addresses frustrations you've been having.